Command : RETREAT

 Expert

-The <SHIP/FLEET> and <SECTS> arguments are provided to specify which ships to view or give orders for.
-If a fleet designation is given when specifying orders, the orders apply to all ships within that fleet.
+The first argument selects ships to view or give orders for.
+If a fleet designation is given when specifying orders, the orders apply to all members of that fleet.

 shp#